A war of traditional art vs digital art has been long waging since digital art has come into existence?

 Will Digital Art Replace Traditional Art?

-In the era of the digital world, people are choosing the easy path and so are turning toward digital art.
+In the era of the digital world, people are choosing the easy path and turning towards digital art.

-Being hard to practice and master, traditional art is being left out.
+Being hard to practice and master, traditional art is being left behind.

-On the other hand, it is true that you cannot create art if you can’t connect with it physically and emotionally – just what traditional art lets you do.
+On the other hand, it is true that you cannot create art if you can’t connect with it physically and emotionally—just as traditional art lets you do.

 Look, I’m not manipulating you to choose traditional art over digital art.
-What I’m saying is, to choose the one you feel more connected with.
+All I’m saying is, to choose the one you feel more connected with.

 Art is all about connecting and expressing yourself.
-The form of art is just a medium.
+The way you make art is a mere medium.

-As you know, anybody who has “learned” or “wants to learn” digital art has to start their journey with traditional art.
+To Conclude anybody who has “learned” or “wants to learn” digital art has to anyways start their journey with traditional art.

 Because you need to learn to hold a pencil before you can use photoshop!